 The opportunity to make an impact on a student’s life comes with important responsibilities.
-When working with youth, one of the key components to building trust is showing up.
+When working with or on behalf of youth, one of the key components to building trust is showing up.
 Commitment is key to our program—your presence, proactive communication, and conscientiousness are what makes Minds Matter San Francisco work.

-Volunteering with MMSF has a minimum commitment of 2-3 hours per week.
+Volunteers with MMSF make a minimum commitment of 2-3 hours/week.

 We require a minimum attendance of 80% of Saturday sessions (approx. 20 of 25 weeks from August through May) and advanced notice of any absences.